jacksmithxyz/jacksmith.xyz/src/blog/how-to-host-astro-site-on-railway.md

 Quick disclaimers and shameless plug:

 *I'm not sponsored by Railway, I just really like their product.
-My referral code is `jackxyz` if you do decide to sign up.*
+My referral code is `jacksmithxyz` if you do decide to sign up.*

 ### Prerequisites